 The reason it’s not the clear winner is because there is limited data on it ( I had to gather from a few sites), it lacks features that some of the other generators have, and the price is too high for its status.
 It seemed to have a few more problems than other generators, though the low rating on Amazon (at the time of this writing) is due to few ratings, at least one of which is erroneous and throwing the rating off.
 A second bad review was from someone who was simply wearing it out and should have bought something else.
 It had higher ratings elsewhere and several people were happy with it.
 I may revisit this opinion if more data, on the generator, becomes available.

 Kipor is an interesting brand because it is a true Chinese brand.
 It’s not company from Europe, Japan, or the US having people in China make products for them.
-Then marketing them with their own name.
 It’s a Chinese company, marketing a product with a Chinese brand name.
 Like Japan, decades ago, I believe we are on the cusp of seeing great products come out of China and I think they will be cheaper than the Japanese ones.
 Kipor makes lots of way more complex equipment than this generator which suggests a high level of competence.
 It is a brand to keep an eye on.

 The Champion 73536i (as seen on this Amazon search page) is the best value of all the 2000 watt range generators.
 It has a high costumer satisfaction rating based on more costumer reviews.
 At the same time, it has the lowest price.
 It has a much lower price than most of the other generators.
-For the price, you could buy two of them and keep one, brand new, in the box as a back up, compared to buying others.
+For the price, you could buy two of them and keep one, brand new, in the box as a back up, for less than buying one of some of the others.

 The Champion generator has the best housing design of all the other generators in this size class.
 The design is cube shaped and it can be stacked with another generator.
 The housing for the parallel cables are incorporated into the stack for a really nice neat clean package.
 It’s much more aesthetically pleasing to have on your campsite or in your back yard.
 When not stacked, the housing is squatter than the others, making it more stable in the car.